LiteLDev/Documentation-cpp/README.md

 If you are contributing to the Doxygen comments in `/SDK/`, please go to [the main repository](https://github.com/LiteLDev/LiteLoaderBDS) and modify the files in `/LiteLoader/`.

-You should modify the texts in different languages AT THE SAME TIME.
+You should NOT modify the texts in different languages.
+If you are likely to contribute to internationalization, please go to [our crowdin project](https://crowdin.com/project/liteloaderbds).
 Please firstly fork this repository and then create a pull request!
 Doxygen will then automatically generate the documentation along with these pages.